curvedinf/dir-assistant/README.md

 prompt to an LLM called CGRAG (Contextually Guided Retrieval-Augmented Generation).
 You can read [this blog post](https://medium.com/@djangoist/how-to-create-accurate-llm-responses-on-large-code-repositories-presenting-cgrag-a-new-feature-of-e77c0ffe432d) for more information about how it works.
 - Optionally configure a separate, faster LLM for the CGRAG guidance step to reduce cost and latency.
+- Intelligent RAG caching and context optimization system to reduce latency and API costs by reordering and reusing file context based on your usage patterns.
 ## Table of Contents
 1. [New Features](#new-features)
 2. [Quickstart](#quickstart)